Evidence-Informed Practices and Strategies for Patient-Oriented Research (POR): A ‘Menu’ for Research Teams

 - Drafting a concise draft document with an appended reference list

-- Discussing the draft with the provincial Patient Council
+- Discussing the draft with the provincial Patient Council and other key stakeholders

 - Finalizing the document

-The project will be completed by BC SUPPORT Unit summer student Alex Kent.
+The project was completed by BC SUPPORT Unit summer student Alex Kent.
 Alex is a PhD student at Simon Fraser University’s (SFU) Faculty of Health Sciences and currently holds a CIHR Doctoral Award.
 Alex completed her BA in Health and Community Services and Master of Public Health at the University of Victoria (UVic).
 Alex’s passion for patient-oriented research primarily stems from her work in the area of decolonizing/ anti-colonial health research.
 She has received advanced research training in Indigenous-led community-driven research through the Centre for Indigenous Research and Community-Led Engagement (CIRCLE), including mentorship from esteemed Indigenous scholars Dr. Charlotte Loppie and Dr. Jeff Reading.
 Her training is complemented by hands-on experience conducting research in partnership with Indigenous communities, health authorities and public health stakeholders.

 Alex’s current research interests include health systems transformation, health governance, health equity, cultural safety, implementation research, decolonizing approaches and scholarship of teaching and learning.
 Her dissertation will employ implementation science theories and frameworks to explore the uptake and implementation of cultural safety training and anti-racism education in Master of Public Health curricula in BC.